Game theory in politics

 The Prisoner’s Dilemma and Negative Campaigning

-Nash Equilibrium in Political Debates
+Nash Equilibrium in Debates

-The Median Voter Theorem and Policy Positions
+The Median Voter Theorem and Policy Moderation

 Conclusion